run-ai/docs/docs/Researcher/workloads/training/distributed-training/distributed-training.md

 13.  __Optional - General settings__:
     *  Set the __grace period__ for workload preemption.
 This is a buffer that allows a preempted workload to reach a safe checkpoint before it is forcibly preempted.
 Enter a timeframe between 0 sec and 5 min.
     *   Set the __backoff limit__ before workload failure.
 The backoff limit is the maximum number of retry attempts for failed workloads.
 After reaching the limit, the workload status will change to "Failed."
 Enter a value between 1 and 100.
     *   Set the __timeframe for auto-deletion__ after workload completion or failure.
 The time after which a completed or failed workload is deleted; if this field is set to 0 seconds, the workload will be deleted automatically.
+This setting does not affect log retention.
+Log retention is managed separately.
     *   Set __annotations(s)__
         Kubernetes annotations are key-value pairs attached to the workload.
 They are used for storing additional descriptive metadata to enable documentation, monitoring and automation.
         *   Click __+ANNOTATION__